 When we go to the toilet, we get rid of lots of water.
 Snakes, by contrast, are much more efficient with the fluids they eat and drink.

 Because they’re so efficient with water, snakes rarely drink.
-If you have a snake as a pet, this might be something that you already noticed.
 It’s unclear how and why they drink so little, especially because they don’t get a net gain of fluid from eating.

 According to the Journal of Experimental Biology, snakes drink more after they eat rather than before, suggesting that they experience a net loss of fluid as a result of eating prey.
 This indicates that people who think they get most of their water from prey might be wrong.